daus-salar/quagga/README.md

         "protocols":["ramp"]
     }

+The `appUrl` must match the ip address and port of the webserver serving the content.
-This will register the app on the receiver.
+The following command will register the app on the receiver.

     $ curl -vX POST http://192.168.43.172:8008/registerApp -d @whitelist.json -H "Content-Type: application/json"